Meet the Principle Investigators, Core LEMONTREE team and researchers working on the LEMONTREE challenge areas:

 Assistant Prof. Beni Stocker

-Benjamin Stocker is Assistant Professor for Computational Ecosystem Science at ETH Zürich and WSL Birmensdorf, Switzerland.
+Benjamin Stocker is Assistant Professor for Geocomputation and Earth Observation, University of Bern, Switzerland.
 He develops methods for using eco-evolutionary optimality principles in mechanistic ecosystem models and for using machine learning in impact predictions of climate extremes.
 His research uses diverse ecological datasets (eddy covariance, forest inventories, remote sensing, ecosystem manipulation experimental data) for model predictions feeds into his development of open access libraries for vegetation modelling.

 Assistant Prof. Nick Smith